 Yorkshire Pudding

-The very first recorded recipe appeared in a book called “The Whole Duty of a Women (don’t get me started on that title) from 1737.
-In it a recipe called “A Dripping Pudding” can be found.
-This recipe is incredibly similar to Yorkshire Pudding, using drippings from a spit-roast meat, butter and a traditional pancake batter.
-The recipe, made stovetop, is shaken until light and fluffy and served hot.
+The very first recorded recipe appeared in a book called “The Whole Duty of a Woman (don’t get me started on that title) from 1737.
+In it, a recipe called “A Dripping Pudding” can be found.
+This recipe is incredibly similar to Yorkshire Pudding, using drippings from a spit-roast meat, butter, and a traditional pancake batter.
+The recipe, made on the stovetop, is shaken until light and fluffy and served hot.

 Yorkshire pudding

-The second recorded savory pudding recipe appeared in 1866 in “The Art of Cookery Made Plain and Easy” by Britain’s most famous food writer, Hannah Glasse.
-The mention of this dish by Glass is ultimately what launched this puddings popularity.
+The second recorded savory pudding recipe in 1866 in “The Art of Cookery Made Plain and Easy” by Britain’s most famous food writer, Hannah Glasse.
+The mention of this dish by Glass is ultimately what launched this pudding’s popularity.

 The name “Yorkshire pudding” has often confused people.
 To start, it is a savory dish and not served at the end of a meal (like a dessert pudding) but historically before the main course and typically with gravy.
 But that was long ago.
 These days Yorkshire pudding is most commonly served alongside beef, often a Sunday roast or prime rib roast as British tradition has it.